 Oddly enough, despite offering free accounting app for companies, Odoo’s user base are primarily large enterprises, each with 201-1000 employees.
 Xero’s most popular users are entry-level startups with dozens of employees, or SMEs.
 There is an explanation for this, however.
 Odoo’s nature as an open source, all-in-one management software makes it more convenient for larger firms to handle multitasking.
 Xero on the other hand seems to be the essential cost-effective accounting tool for startups, but cannot fulfill other purposes.
 In the perspective of a large company, having Odoo can be more beneficial because of its versatility.
 Why so?
 If they pick Xero for accounting purposes then they will need to purchase other apps to integrate into their online stores.
 Hence, Odoo wins here.

 At Magenest, we always hope that our customers make the best decision when purchasing our extensions.
-Therefore, we hope that with this article, you will have a better understanding about these two amazing accounting platforms, and pick the right one from our store to integrate into your marketplace.
+Therefore, we hope that with this article, you will have a better understanding of these two amazing accounting platforms, and pick the right one from our store to integrate into your marketplace.